 - Klonopin (clonazepam).

 Benzodiazepines are central nervous system depressants, acting to calm an otherwise over-excited nervous system.
 These medications are typically not meant to be taken on a long-term basis.

 The US Food and Drug Administration (FDA) warns on the medication labeling for Xanax that the drug has a high risk for physical drug dependence and difficult withdrawal symptoms can occur when the medication is discontinued.

-Benzos are abused by chewing the tablets or crushing them to snort, smoke or inject the powder.
-Any use of the medication without a medical need and legitimate prescription is considered abuse.
+Benzos can be misused by chewing the tablets or crushing them to snort, smoke, or inject the powder.
+Any use of the medication without a medical need and legitimate prescription is considered misuse.

-The mellowing high benzos can produce when they are misused makes them a target for abuse.
+The mellowing high benzos can produce makes them a target for misuse.
 Benzos are also often combined with other drugs, such as opioids or alcohol, making them much more dangerous and compounding all potential risk factors for all substances involved.

 Preventing Prescription Drug Abuse in Massachusetts

-Efforts to treat benzodiazepine addiction often begin with educational programs and public information campaigns to help stop abuse of these drugs before it begins.
+Efforts to treat benzodiazepine addiction often begin with educational programs and public information campaigns to help stop the misuse of these drugs before it begins.
 Preventative efforts are both local and statewide, and many are funded through federal and state grants.